Bhog (TV series): Plot

 Over time, Atin starts hating social interactions and lost his will to live.
 Despite feeling like throwing up, he eats the foul smelling food cooked by Damri.
 Worried, Bhabesh kaku asked Subesh to take him to the place from where he procured the idol.
 They met the priest who handed over the idol to Subesh.
 He informed, the idol represents the ninth of the ten Mahavidyas, goddess Matangi.
 Being the kulguru of the local zamindar family in succession of lineage for hundreds of years, he revealed the reason behind the idol's creation.
 He handed it over costless, since Sahashraksh Chakraborty, the initial worshipper of the idol, had instructed that the idol must be handed over to someone if the family ever moves out of their ancestral house, or else danger will befall them.
 He stated that if a person commits any mistake while worshipping her, a petni belonging to the ten Mahavidyas will enter his life and kill him at the end of 1 amavasya.

 While returning from office, Atin stopped at a dhaba, where he met Krishnananda Maitra.
 Atin gave a part his food on Maitra's request.
-Pleased, he gave Atin a sapphire pendant locket and adviced him to never take it off.
+Pleased, he gave Atin a sapphire pendant locket and advised him to never take it off.
 He assured that Maa Mahamaya will protect him.
 After wearing it, Atin regained sanity.
 He realised Pushpa di was missing.
 Next day, on amavasya, he realised, goddess has not eaten his previous day's offerings.
 Damri assured she will cook Mohabhog to offer that day.
 Going to the roof, Atin discovers tantric yantras drawn, where birds and cats lay dead.
 While returning home that day, he meets Bhavesh kaku, who informed him that Damri is a petni and the only way to defeat her is to fight her face to face or else she will sacrifice Atin on that day.

 Entering the house, they find everything was in shambles.
 In one room, Damri was cooking a hand in a pot with fire emitting from her legs.
 Atin recognized it was Pushpa di's hand.
 He rushed to avenge Pushpa di's death.
 Attempting to stop Atin, Bhavesh got slapped unconscious by Damri.
 In a duel, Atin was forced to take off the locket, under influence of Damri's maya.
 When she was about to kill him, with his last bit of strength, he grabbed the locket lying slightly away from him.
 He touched it on Damri's forehead and she was killed.
 A week later, Bhavesh kaku regained his conscience.
-On his advice, Atin immersed the idol in the Hooghly river.
+On his advice, Atin immersed the idol in the Hooghly River.
 In a post credit scene, it is shown that two friends are drinking at a river ghat.
 One of them suddenly notices a goddess asking him to give her food and satiate her hunger, indicating that people will go on getting trapped in goddess Matangi's maya unless she is properly worshipped by someone.